A Guide to Wrongful Termination in California

 Constructive Discharge Can Also Be Improper

-Although not formally terminated there are certain situation whereby a voluntary resignation is considered a “constructive termination” which can expose an employer to lawsuits.
-Constructive termination is a situation where: (1) the employer either intentionally created or knowingly allowed “intolerable” working conditions, (2) the employee who was subjected to these conditions notified the employer of them, (3) a reasonable person would have felt the need to resign in light of the employer’s treatment, and (4) the employee did in fact quit because of the intolerable employment conditions (constructive discharge).
+Although not formally terminated there are certain situations whereby a voluntary resignation is considered a “constructive termination” which can expose an employer to lawsuits.
+Constructive termination is a situation where: (1) the employer either intentionally created or knowingly allowed “intolerable” working conditions, (2) the employee who was subjected to these conditions notified the employer of them, (3) a reasonable person would have felt the need to resign in light of the employer’s treatment, and (4) the employee did, in fact, quit because of the intolerable employment conditions (constructive discharge).
 In other words, the working conditions are so unbearable that the employee has no choice but to quit.
-Examples of these working conditions may include harassment based on: physical disability, pregnancy, gender or sexual orientation, etc.
+Examples of these working conditions may include harassment based on physical disability, pregnancy, gender or sexual orientation, etc.

 Can Monetary Damages Can Be Recovered?

 Workers can recover (depending on the circumstances): lost wages (both front and back pay), benefits, commissions or profits, relocation and moving expenses, compensation for emotional distress, possible punitive damages.
 Possible attorney fees and costs, injunctive and declaratory relief.